rinigus/pure-maps/routers/README.md

 page can be used to list the routes and their properties.

-To display a route on the map, you'll want to call `navigator.addRoute`.
+To display a route on the map, you'll want to call `navigator.setRoute`.
 See the implementation of these functions in `qml/Navigator.qml` to understand which fields are expected in their arguments.